 4. Turnkey Capabilities

-To become a turnkey supplier will mean that the CM will have to be willing or able to manage hundreds or thousands of parts, whether custom made or purchased, manage supply chain, Quality aspects, assembly and shipping.
+To become a turnkey supplier will mean that the CM will have to be willing or able to manage hundreds or thousands of parts, whether custom made or purchased, manage supply chain, quality aspects, assembly and shipping.
 Great CMs can tout themselves as turnkey the closer they get to offering a “Place PO, Get Machine” arrangement.

 5. Technology Focus